joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

-The GitLab reference architectures provide recommended scalable and elastic deployments as starting points for target loads.
-They are designed and tested by the
+The GitLab Reference Architectures have been designed and tested by the GitLab Test Platform and Support teams to provide recommended scalable and elastic deployments as starting points for target loads.
-GitLab Test Platform and Support teams.

 ## Available reference architectures

-The following reference architectures are available as recommended starting points for your environment.
+The following Reference Architectures are available as recommended starting points for your environment.

-The architectures are named in terms of peak load, based on user count or requests per second (RPS).
-RPS is calculated based on average real data.
+The architectures are named in terms of peak load, based on user count or Requests per Second (RPS).
+Where the latter has been calculated based on average real data.

 NOTE:
-Each architecture is designed to be [scalable and elastic](#scaling-an-environment).
-They can be adjusted accordingly based on your workload.
-For example, some known heavy scenarios such as using [large monorepos](#large-monorepos) or notable [additional workloads](#additional-workloads).
+Each architecture has been designed to be [scalable and elastic](#scaling-an-environment).
+As such, they can be adjusted accordingly if required by your specific workload.
+This may be likely in known heavy scenarios such as using [large monorepos](#large-monorepos) or notable [additional workloads](#additional-workloads).

-For details about what each reference architecture is tested against, see the **Testing Methodology** section of each page.
+For details about what each Reference Architecture has been tested against, see the "Testing Methodology" section of each page.

 ### GitLab package (Omnibus)

-The following is the list of Linux package based reference architectures:
+Below is the list of Linux package based reference architectures:

 - [Up to 20 RPS or 1,000 users](1k_users.md) <span style="color: darkgrey;">_API: 20 RPS, Web: 2 RPS, Git (Pull): 2 RPS, Git (Push): 1 RPS_</span>
 - [Up to 40 RPS or 2,000 users](2k_users.md) <span style="color: darkgrey;">_API: 40 RPS, Web: 4 RPS, Git (Pull): 4 RPS, Git (Push): 1 RPS_</span>